 The induction dose of Propofol anesthesia in healthy adults is 1.5 to 2.5 mg/kg IV.
 As with barbiturates, children require higher induction doses of propofol due to larger central distribution volume and higher clearance rate.

 Elderly patients require a lower induction dose (25% to 50% decrease) as a result of a smaller central distribution volume and decreased clearance rate.
-The complete awakening without residual CNS effects that is characteristic of propofol is the principal reason this drug has replaced thiopental for induction of anaesthesia in many clinical situations.
+The complete awakening without residual CNS effects that is characteristic of propofol is the principal reason this drug has replaced thiopental for induction of anesthesia in many clinical situations.

 The typical dose of Propofol anesthesia is 100 to 300 microgram/kg/minute IV.
-General anaesthesia that includes propofol is typically associated with minimal postoperative nausea and vomiting, and awakening is prompt, with minimal residual sedative effects.
+General anesthesia that includes propofol is typically associated with minimal postoperative nausea and vomiting, and awakening is prompt, with minimal residual sedative effects.